Mexican Grand Prix 2023's Schedule And Where To Watch It

 A closer look at the Mexican Grand Prix 2023 schedule

-The Mexican Grand Prix starts off with the Practice 1 race on Friday, October 27 (1:30 am BKT on October 28 in Thailand).
+The Mexican Grand Prix starts off with the Practice 1 race on Friday, October 27 (2:30 am HKT on October 28 in Hong Kong).
 The hour-long practice race will be followed by another practice session, or the Practice 2 race, later that day.

-The Mexican Grand Prix’s final race will occur on Sunday, October 29 (October 30 in Thailand).
+The Mexican Grand Prix’s final race will occur on Sunday, October 29 (October 30 in Hong Kong).

 A new record for Red Bull Racing is on the line – they are pushing hard for hometown hero Sergio Perez’s win as the constructor has never finished a season securing the top two places in the Drivers’ Standings.